Virginia Commonwealth University offers nondegree admission for visiting students or those interested in receiving licensure.

 - Students who are under academic suspension from VCU or any other institution are not eligible to enter as a nondegree-seeking student.

 - Nondegree-seeking students must have a high school diploma or GED.
-Students without a high school diploma or GED may instead appeal to be an advanced scholar through the VCU Office of Admissions.
+Students currently in high school may apply to be an advanced scholar through the VCU Office of Admissions.

 To register as a nondegree-seeking student, you will need to fill out our online application or apply in person at the Student Services Center.